 GIS (or geographic information systems) are software that are built to store, analyze, and display geographic data.
 It operates on a system built on 5 pillars: Users, Hardware, Software, Data, and Analysis.

 With GIS, users can solve a plurality of problems where location is a factor.
 Where should city planners put a new hospital or clinic?
 Where will we draw election districts after a decennial census?
 Where will a hurricane make landfall, and how will that area respond to a major storm?
 What routes will make transportation companies more efficient?
 All of these questions and many more can be answered with the right data, the right analysis, and the right user.

 First Floor West, S.E.
 Wimberly Library in the Alumni Alcove.

-Next to Government Information and Maps Department Office (LY 109).
+Next to the Government Information and Maps Department Office (LY 109).